We all know coffee, and are obsessed with it (oh, the smell, the taste, and the feel).

 ONLY TWO STATES OF AMERICA GROW COFFEE:

-Hawaii and California are the two states that grow coffee in America.
+Hawaii and California are the only states in America that grow coffee.

-California has many coffee farms scattered around, but the main ones are in Santa Barbara and San Diego County.
+California has many coffee farms scattered across the state, but the main ones are in Santa Barbara and San Diego Counties.

 In Hawaii, five of the islands produce coffee: